 A little more free encrypted storage: Tresorit

 This service also boasts client-side encryption, secure data transfer, and a zero-knowledge policy on passwords.
 Sensitive photos or videos and private documents will be safe and sound.
-It also has secure sharing with folders or encrypted links and 7 days of activity history.
-There’s a free 14 day trial period, and after that individual users can opt for a Premium package that offers 100GB of encrypted storage, or a Solo package that offers 1TB of encrypted storage.
+It also has secure sharing with folders, files up to 250MB, encrypted links, and 7 days of activity history.
+There’s a free 14-day trial period with 3GB of storage.
+After that, individual users can opt for a Premium package that offers 500GB of encrypted storage $10.50 per month when billed annually or a Solo package that offers 2.5TB of encrypted storage $24 per month annually.

 Mega is a secure cloud storage option with private encryption keys that gives you a healthy 50GB of free storage.
 It allows you to share with contacts and even see their updates in real time.
 Be careful if you lose your password, though, because not even Mega will be able to reset it, and you will lose access to your files.
 If you need more storage, plans start with Pro Lite, which gives you 200GB of storage for $5 per month and go up to Pro III subscription, which gives you 4TB of storage and 8TB of bandwidth for $30 per month.

 Auto Uploads and unlimited devices per account: IDrive

 IDrive is certainly a one-stop solution for all your backup needs.
 It has desktop, web, and mobile apps.
 It will backup and restore your contacts, photos, calendars, and even your health data.
 It even supports Facebook and Instagram backup.
 You can share files and folders, and you can also choose to have automatic backups turned on.
 Like any good secured service, the encryption key is private so that only you have access to your data.
 The free plan gives you 5GB of storage, while the IDrive personal plan gives you 1TB priced at $52.12 for the first year.